Ten are the prototypes of wind sleds that have managed to navigate the ice driven by kites.

 The ninth prototype is already underway.
 One of the priorities of the new model is to reduce the weight of the vehicle itself, to be able to carry more scientific material, which is the ultimate objective.
 Experts in design and construction are testing new, stronger, more flexible and lighter materials, for the crossbars or traverses.
 To the Circumnavigation of Greenland different models will be taken to field test their resistance.

 Moreover, this first prototype shall consist of three modules (4, 3 and 2 meter -13, 9 and 6 feet- long) with a total length of 9 meters (29 ft) by a width of 2.80 meters (9 ft), five rails and 80 cm (2.62 ft) rungs:

 The first module will be the locomotive one in which there is a transparent tent to protect pilot expeditionary from the wind and cold while allowing part of the team to work inside while other members rest in the third module.

 The second module will be the loading one: food, scientific instrumentation, sample collection and solar panels.

 The third module is the habitability (or living) one, with a specially designed tent to withstand strong gusts of wind.

-The tenth prototype is designed for last expedition to Greenland, in 2016.
-The convoy concept is tested with four modules which can carry a greater load expanding its a real scientific vehicle.
-It’s possible to divide the vehicle into two parts.
+The tenth prototype was designed for the Ice Summit Expedition Greenland, in 2016.
+The convoy concept is tested with four modules which can carry greater loads expanding its possibilities of becoming a real scientific vehicle.
+With this configuration, the WindSled may be divided in two parts.